 A passion for social justice and human creativity are at the heart of my practice of psychotherapy.
 I have a Bachelor’s Degree in British Literature and Women’s Studies and a Masters in Social Work from Smith College.
 I have practiced individual, family, and group psychotherapy in hospitals, homes, prisons, schools, and residential programs.
-In 2008, I opened my private practice and began specializing in identity development using Jungian archetypes.
+In 2008, I opened my private practice and began specializing in identity development.

 By drawing out the different aspects of identity in therapy, I help clients understand themselves and chart their own unique course to a healthier future.
 My work in identity development comes from a number of schools of therapy including the models developed by C. G. Jung, Carol S. Pearson, Richard C. Schwartz, and Jay Earley.
 To learn more about the archetypes I use, you can visit my book website here.

 Play and Art Therapy with Children — I practice several methods to help children who are struggling emotionally and behaviorally.
 In the play room at my office, I use painting, drawing, dramatic play, and reflecting on feelings cards and child drawings in order to help children increase self-awareness, improve mood and behavior, and relate better to parents, teachers, caregivers, and peers.
 I also use games that improve communication, verbal skills, and problem-solving skills.

 Sexual Abuse Evaluation/Treatment — As a clinician for Bradley Hospital and Day One, Rhode Island’s Sexual Assault and Trauma Resource Center, I gained specialized experience in sexual abuse evaluation and treatment.
 I am currently a Linked Provider with Day One and prioritize referrals from them in order to help address physical and sexual abuse issues in the community.